Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       https://github.com/Dash-Industry-Forum/Ingest/issues/125.

    3. The live ingest source MAY add a "kind" box in the "udta" box in each track to signal the switching set it belongs to.
-The schemeIdUri of this "kind" box SHALL be urn:dashif:ingest:switchingset_id and the value field of the "kind" box SHALL be the [=switching set ID=].
+The schemeURI of this "kind" box SHALL be urn:dashif:ingest:switchingset_id and the value field of the "kind" box SHALL be the [=switching set ID=].
    4. The switching sets are grouped as adaptation sets present in the DASH